 Cherry proved to be one of the NCAA’s leading 400-meter runners a year ago in his own right as he was the NCAA Indoor and NCAA Outdoor bronze medalist with his performance.
 He followed a brilliant collegiate season by running his PR of 44.81 in the semifinals at the U.S. Olympic Trials.

-The 2016 season also saw the Lady Tigers win their 14th NCAA Championship in school history in the 4×100-meter relay, which helped clinch a sixth-place team finish at the national meet.
+The 2016 season also saw the women win their 14th NCAA Championship in school history in the 4×100-meter relay, which helped clinch a sixth-place team finish at the national meet.
 Mikiah Brisco, Kortnei Johnson, Jada Martin and Rushell Harvey teamed to smash the Hayward Field record themselves with a winning 42.65 for the 11th-fastest time in collegiate history.

 Brisco proved to be the team’s breakout performer as a sophomore in 2016 as she won four All-America honors and was crowned an SEC Champion three times on the season.

-Brisco became the first Lady Tiger in history to sweep SEC Indoor titles in the 60 meters and 60 hurdles in the same season en route to winning the SEC’s Cliff Harper Trophy as the top individual point scorer at the SEC Indoor Championships.
+Brisco became the first woman in history to sweep SEC Indoor titles in the 60 meters and 60 hurdles in the same season en route to winning the SEC’s Cliff Harper Trophy as the top individual point scorer at the SEC Indoor Championships.
 She was later voted the SEC Women’s Indoor Runner of the Year by the league’s head coaches.
 That was just a prelude of what was to come at the 2016 NCAA Indoor Championships where she earned All-America honors as the NCAA Indoor Bronze Medalist in the 60 meters and was the fifth-place finisher in the 60 hurdles.

 Vernon Norwood and the Tigers’ 4×400-meter relay team added to LSU’s national championship pedigree a season ago while accounting for three NCAA event titles to lead the team back among the nation’s elite once again in 2015.